 GTI, a Chicago-based multistate operator, this week noted the realities of the situation.

 “As with all Rise dispensary locations in Florida, the opening of Rise Express stores remains subject to regulatory approval,” the company said in a statement sent to MJBizDaily on Thursday.

 GTI operates seven Florida dispensaries under its Rise Express brand, according to the company’s website.

 Circle K’s Florida operation and the company’s Canada-based parent, Alimentation Couche-Tard, did not respond to MJBizDaily inquiries.

-Circle K, headquartered in Vancouver, British Columbia, has more than 600 stores in Florida.
+Circle K, based in Laval, Quebec, has more than 600 stores in Florida.